Cypress Falls High School: Extracurricular activities

 During the school year of 2010-2011, Cypress Falls was the only school in its district to have all levels of its music department (band, orchestra, and choir) receive sweepstakes at their UIL Contest.

 The Cypress Falls High School varsity men's choir performed at the Texas Music Educators Association (TMEA) 2012 Clinic and Convention on Feb.
 10 at the Henry B. Gonzalez Convention Center in San Antonio.
 Selected from hundreds of submissions from across the state, the choir performed a concert before thousands of Texas music educators and students.
 Additionally, the Cypress Falls High School Varsity Women's choir performed at the Texas Music Educators Association (TMEA) 2015 Clinic and Convention at the Henry B. Gonzalez Convention Center in San Antonio in February 2015.
 Selected from hundreds of submissions from across the state, the choir performed a concert before thousands of Texas music educators and students.
 In addition to performing at TMEA, the Varsity Women's choir also performed at the National American Choral Directors Association (ACDA) 2015 Convention in Salt Lake City in February 2015, as they were selected from thousands of submissions from across the nation.
 This is the first choir chosen from the Cypress Fairbanks ISD to perform at the national level.

 The Cypress Falls Golden Eagle Marching band 2015-2016 is the only Cypress-Fairbanks school to compete and place in finals in the Bands Of America Super Regional in Atlanta Georgia.
 They currently hold 22 consecutive UIL Sweepstakes and are active participants in the Texas UIL Marching Contest.

-National honor societies

-Cy-Falls High School also has many national honor societies, such as: